Cactus356/honeypot-project/README.md

+## 2026
+Switched VPS providers in March so there was a short day or two, but was able to easily get up and running again thanks to my own documentation.

 ## 2025 stats are in
 First full year, 365 days, of running.
 All logs have been compiled and another top stats file has been created ([View here](https://github.com/Cactus356/honeypot-project/blob/main/logs/2025/yearly-stats.txt)).
 Pretty much all the same lessons as in the 2024 review.
 Be smart, stay safe.